mide/minecraft-overviewer/README.md

 - `CONFIG_LOCATION`
   Default Value: `/home/minecraft/config.py`.
 Set to a different path to override the provided configuration.
 This only makes sense if you have a different configuration in a volume.

+- `RCON_CLI_ARGS_POST_RENDER`
+  Default Value: _null_.
+Set to contain any [Minecraft RCON](https://wiki.vg/RCON) command you'd like to have run after the render completes.
+This uses [`itzg/rcon-cli`](https://github.com/itzg/rcon-cli), so please refer to that project for full list of available options.
+Could be used to issue `save on` to re-enable file writes once done rendering.

+- `RCON_CLI_ARGS_PRE_RENDER`
+  Default Value: _null_.
+Set to contain any [Minecraft RCON](https://wiki.vg/RCON) command you'd like to have run before the render starts.
+This uses [`itzg/rcon-cli`](https://github.com/itzg/rcon-cli), so please refer to that project for full list of available options.
+Could be used to issue `save off` to prevent file changes while rendering.

 - `RENDER_MAP`
   Default Value: `true`.
 Set to `false` if you do not want to render the map.
 This is useful for POI only-updates.